davjand/codecept-symphonycms-db/readme.md

 # Readme

+ - Use this at your own risk.
+ - MIT License
+ - dave@veodesign.co.uk

 A codeception module to facilitate integration with Symphony CMS (http://getsymphony.com).

 This is intended to be used in conjunction with the existing Db module for setup/teardown of databases.
 It currently offers functions putting your own fixture data into the database